 But new water infrastructure is a must.
 Many of Oklahoma’s towns and cities are using pipes, pumps, and treatment equipment installed in the 1930s – and many have begun to fail.
 For example, in November 2012, water service ceased for 1,300 of the residents of the small town of Konawa for four days.
 The city still faces millions of dollars in repairs.
 In addition, the distribution of the state’s population has changed, requiring brand new drinking and wastewater projects.

-Oklahoma’s resources predictions also depend on no dramatic changes to groundwater aquifers, on which the state’s lakes depend.
-The state is cautious to depend to heavily on fragile groundwater systems as a major source of supply.
-The Arbuckle Simson aquifer, in south central Oklahoma, is not replenished by other streams and could take hundreds of years to recharge.
+Oklahoma’s resource predictions also depend on no dramatic changes to groundwater aquifers, on which the state’s lakes depend.
+The state is cautious to depend too heavily on fragile groundwater systems as a major source of supply.
+The Arbuckle Simson aquifer, in south-central Oklahoma, is not replenished by other streams and could take hundreds of years to recharge.

 Mining in Aquifers

-Another industry in Oklahoma that impacts large amounts of water is probably less well-known – rock mining.
+Despite the stresses placed on Oklahoma’s water supply and the uncertainty surrounding its future management, several large industries in the state depend on large amounts of water to operate.
+One such industry is rock mining.
 Particularly, limestone.
 Oklahoma has limestone so good, it is used in toothpaste.
-Companies from across the country and around the world take advantage of the state’s high quality rocks and loose regulatory network.
+Companies from across the country and around the world take advantage of the state’s high-quality rocks and loose regulatory network.

 Today, Oklahoma is increasingly concerned that there are only 10-15 years of quarry production left in the existing mines.
-The have begun installing and planning new mines, including about a dozen near the Arbuckle-Simpson Aquifer.
-Arbuckle-Simpson is probably the state’s most sensitive water resource.
+They have begun installing and planning new mines, including about a dozen near the Arbuckle-Simpson Aquifer.
+As previously noted, the Arbuckle-Simpson a sensitive water resource – likely the state’s most vulnerable.

-Mining also requires moving large amounts of water.
-The area surrounding the Arbuckle-Simpson Aquifer is dotted with abandoned quarries that have filled with crystal clear groundwater that is, ironically, in the way.
+Mining requires moving large amounts of water.
+The area surrounding the Arbuckle-Simpson Aquifer is dotted with abandoned quarries which have filled with crystal clear groundwater that is – ironically – in the way.
 These holes need to remain dry during the mining process.

 Oklahoma has relatively few regulations regarding mining in aquifers and no severance taxes.
 There is no limit on how deep into the aquifer the companies can mine.
 As far as how much water mining operations will need to relocate or how much they have relocated in the past, operators don’t have to account for that either.

-It is worth questioning the rational of using such large amounts of water resources to produce a less valuable resource, particularly when wind energy is cheaper for Oklahoma to produce.
+The rationale of using such large amounts of water to produce a less valuable resource is questionable, particularly when wind energy is cheaper for Oklahoma to produce.

-Unfortunately, it was impossible to capture this in a photograph driving beneath the somewhat ominous walls and I missed the opportunity on the highway.
+Unfortunately, it was impossible to capture this in a photograph driving beneath the somewhat ominous walls and I missed the opportunity on the raised highway.
 However, I have found these awesome graphics from Data USA, that depict wealth distribution inside Tulsa and OKC.
-The depth of the inequality seems to, at least, suggest, that Oklahoma’s natural gas boom has hardly served the state as a whole.
+The depth of the inequality seems to suggest that Oklahoma’s natural gas boom has not served the state equally.
 One can imagine the impacts of such inequality in monitoring an even more precious resource – water – under the same philosophies.